-This program is intended to simplify voting for registered voters who temporarily vacation or visit outside their precinct each year.
-Those enrolled will automatically receive an application for ballot by mail as specified.
-Use the fillable enrollment form which can be printed, signed and mailed to us.
+Registered voters who seasonally vacation outside their precinct can automatically receive a printed request for ballot by mail.
+Join the program using our online fillable enrollment form which can be printed, signed and mailed to us.

 Military Voters and U.S. Citizens Residing Outside the Country

-To the Person Assisting the Voter: Under Illinois law, only voters who are blind, physically disabled or unable to read or write the English language may be assisted by a relative or friend.
-Individuals who cannot assist voters include the voter's employer or agent, or officer or agent of the voter's union.
+Only Illinois voters who are blind, physically disabled or unable to read or write the English or Spanish language may be assisted by a relative or friend.
+A voter's employer or agent, or officer or agent of the voter's union cannot provide assistance.

-Those assisting must mark the ballot exactly as directed by the voter.
-Individuals who make any attempt to influence the voter’s choice of candidates, party, votes on public questions, or to mark the ballot other than as directed by the voter, may be guilty of a Class 3 Felony.
-If the voter does not express their intent, assistance cannot be rendered to mark the ballot in any way.
+To the Person Assisting the Voter: The person assisting must mark the ballot exactly as directed by the voter.
+Any individual attempting to influence the voter’s choice of candidates, party, public questions, or to mark the ballot other than as directed by the voter, may be guilty of a Class 3 Felony.
+If a voter does not express their intent, assistance cannot be rendered to mark the ballot in any way.